Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 • overloaded

-• highly sensitive to stress
+• highly sensitive

-• constantly in “alert mode”
+• constantly in alert mode

 Recovery means teaching your body to function without chronic tension again.